bagouryy/choco-mining/paper/paper.md

 ---
-title: 'A Java Library for Itemset Mining with Choco Solver'
+title: 'A Java Library for Itemset Mining with Choco-solver'
 tags:
   - Java
   - Constraint Programming